 Chrysalis providers are interested in impacting our communities.
 We are students of the emerging literature on community psychoanalysis and the use of these and other psychotherapeutic techniques for community intervention.
 We believe in using these techniques to foster connection with and among all of our neighbors, regardless of race, gender, economic, educational or class related stratifications.

 Specifically thus far, we have engaged with local school campuses to present on careers in psychology and to work with counselors over loss and grief in the schools.
-We have organized talks in our community to deepen mutual understanding around racial tensions.
-We are making plans with a local homeless shelter to offer psychological services to their residents.
+We have organized talks in our community to deepen mutual understanding around racial tensions and are collaborating with several organizations to promote safe conversations around racial, cultural and political divides.
+Finally, we are currently working with a mentor/mentee project designed to increase the numbers of psychologists of color, and are hoping to engage with refugee populations to provide psychological services and meet other needs they may have.

 Community intervention is an important part of our mission at Chrysalis, and we will continually use our training in the science and art of human interaction to make our corner of the world a better place.